thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing the SmartHotel application.](images/Exercise3/smarthotel.png "Migrated SmartHotel application")

-    > **Note:** at this point the base Application Gateway service is providing access to the backend application.
+    > **Note:** At this point the base Application Gateway service is providing access to the backend application.
 This validates that the application is working and can be further protected by the WAF in following steps.
     >
     > ***If the browser does not show the application, troubleshoot your connecting before proceeding to the next steps.** A Bastion service is deployed with the landing zone template to assist in accessing VMs on the SmartHotelVNet if needed for troubleshooting.*